alexhagiopol/cracking-the-coding-interview/README.md

     make configure-ubuntu

 ##### Windows:
-The best way to work in Windows is to install [Bash on Ubuntu on Windows](https://www.microsoft.com/en-US/store/p/ubuntu/9nblggh4msv6?rtc=1), [enable graphical applications](https://seanthegeek.net/234/graphical-linux-applications-bash-ubuntu-windows/) for your favorite IDE, and follow the Ubuntu installation instructions above.
+The best way to work in Windows is to install [Bash on Ubuntu on Windows](https://www.microsoft.com/en-US/store/p/ubuntu/9nblggh4msv6?rtc=1), then [enable graphical applications](https://seanthegeek.net/234/graphical-linux-applications-bash-ubuntu-windows/) to use favorite IDE, and finally follow the Ubuntu installation instructions above.

 #### Running Tests:
 In the root directory, execute the following to run all tests in Python and C++: